abgulati/LARS/README.md

     - NOTE: When installing the above, make sure to select the following components:
     ```
     Desktop development with C++
-    # Then from t build toolshe "Optional" category on the right, make sure to select the following:
+    # Then from the "Optional" category on the right, make sure to select the following:
     MSVC C++ x64/x86 build tools
     C++ CMake tools for Windows
     ```